handstand-codes/flex-bundles-app-blocks/README.md

 You can use these blocks as a reference to understand:
 - How to structure your own bundle implementations
 - Best practices for handling bundle logic
-- Integration patterns with Shopify's Liquid templating
+- Integration patterns with Shopify's Liquid templating, and demonstrating how we access the bundle configuration metafield data

 ### Direct Implementation
 You can directly copy and use these blocks in your own projects by:
 1. Copying the desired block file from the `blocks/` directory, and adding it as a section in the `sections/` directory within your theme.
-(Make sure to add)
 2. Add the assets and snippets to your theme's `assets/` and `snippets/` directories respectively.
 3. Customizing the section to match your specific needs.

-## Features

-### Fixed Blocks
-- Pre-configured bundle options
-- Static pricing structure
-- Simple implementation
-- Easy to maintain

-### Dynamic Blocks
-- Flexible product selection
-- Dynamic pricing calculations
-- Customizable bundle rules
-- Advanced configuration options

 ## Getting Started